IFBook/commentpress-core/readme.txt

 <h4>Up to 3.3.6</h4>

-Up to this version, CommentPress was a separate plugin and theme.
+Up to this version, "CommentPress" was a collection of separate plugins and a theme.

 * See the [plugin commits on GitHub](https://github.com/IFBook/CommentPressPlugin/commits/master)
 * See the [theme commits on GitHub](https://github.com/IFBook/CommentPressTheme/commits/master)